MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Method

 \subsubsection{Multi-Task Joint Training}

-We adopt a task sampling strategy for multi-task joint training: at each training step, one task is sampled with equal probability, and only its corresponding loss is used for backpropagation.
-This eliminates task-specific loss weight tuning and enables balanced training~\cite{crawshaw2020multi}.
-The multi-task joint training enables the encoder to simultaneously develop global spatial reasoning from SPM, local geometric recognition from FOV prediction, and occlusion robustness from MAE.
-The resulting pre-trained encoder provides rich, multi-scale contextual representations for downstream navigation policy learning (Section~\ref{sec:policy}).
+For multi-task joint training, one task is sampled with equal probability at each step and only its loss is backpropagated, avoiding per-task weight tuning~\cite{crawshaw2020multi}.
+This yields multi-scale contextual representations combining global reasoning, local geometric recognition, and occlusion robustness for downstream policy learning.